Graphs isomorphisms under edge-replacements and the family of amoebas: Introduction

 A first encounter with amoebas gives the impression that such graphs are very rare and have a very simple structure.
 This, however, is not the case and amoebas may have quite a complicated structure.
-Indeed, we will consider here different constructions with which we will show that any connected graph can be a connected component of a global amoeba, that global amoebas can be very dense (in fact, with as many as $n^2/4$ edges, being $n$ the order of the graph) and, that they can have very large chromatic number and cliques, too (as large as roughly half the order of the graph).
-Also, we introduce an interesting family of global amoeba trees with a Fibonacci-like structure and with arbitrary large maximum degree.
+Indeed, we will consider here different constructions with which we will show that any connected graph can be a connected component of a global amoeba (Theorem \ref{thm:conn_comp}), that global amoebas can be very dense (in fact, with as many as $n^2/4$ edges, being $n$ the order of the graph) and, that they can have very large chromatic number and cliques, too (as large as roughly half the order of the graph) (Theorem \ref{thm:GA_max_e(G)X(G)w(G)}).
+Also, we introduce an interesting family of global amoeba trees with a Fibonacci-like structure and with arbitrary large maximum degree (Theorem \ref{thm:Ti_GA}).

 Most concepts and definitions concerning amoebas can be stated in graph theoretical language.
 However, a group theoretical setting with which the dynamics of the edge replacements are modeled -- and which involve graph isomorphisms -- will be necessary for proving several results.
-In particular, the proof of Theorem 3.8, which is a key element for many other results, employs group theoretical tools that via combinatorial language are unimaginable.
-This is the reason why we will first develop the algebraic theoretical setting so that we can then formalize all concepts and definitions by means of their group action features, and we will proceed further on with the theory this way.
-The research on amoebas is related to problems like switching in graphs \cite{BaMoRa, Hor} and, with respect to aspects of group action language, to reconstruction problems in graphs \cite{Czi05, HKNS10, LaSc}.
+In particular, the proof of Theorem 3.8, which is a key element for many other results, employs tools of permutation groups, which via graph theoretical language would be too intricate.
+This is the reason why we will develop an algebraic theoretical setting so that we can then formalize all concepts and definitions by means of the permutation language, and we will proceed further on with the theory this way.
+The research on amoebas is related to problems like switching in graphs \cite{BaMoRa, Hor}, reconfiguration problems \cite{IDHPSUU, MeNoPo}, token graphs \cite{CaDuPa, FFHHUW, LeTr} and, with respect to aspects of group action language, to reconstruction problems in graphs \cite{Czi05, HKNS10, LaSc}.
 Similar approaches that deal with graph isomorphisms can be found in \cite{ACKR89, RaSc06, Sep19}.
 For group theoretical concepts, we refer to \cite{Isa}.